 More anti-racism resources

 - The MGH Center for Cross-Cultural Student Emotional Wellness: Volunteer-run and operated coalition with clinicians, educators, parents, students, and researchers.
 They focus on mental health education, prevention, and access to culturally sensitive care.

 - Asian Americans Advancing Justice: National affiliation of 5 leading organizations advocating for the civil and human rights of Asian Americans and other underserved communities

 - Asians for Mental Health: Dr. Jenny Wang, PhD is a psychologist who is dedicated to common issues pertaining to the Asian diaspora.
 Her Instagram account features thoughtful reflections, while her website has a directory of Asian mental health providers.

 - The Conscious Kid: Non-profit education and research organization promoting equity and healthy racial identity development.

 - Be The Bridge: This Christian organization is dedicated to racial justice and reconciliation.

 Have you talked to your kids about racism?
 What other anti-racist resources do you recommend for families and schools?

-Friends, I know the above guide will have gaps, so kindly comment below or email [email protected] if you recommend other resources that we can learn from.
+Friends, I know the above guide will have gaps, because this kind of topic necessitates community collaboration.
+Kindly comment below if you have other resources that we can all learn from.

 Share your story, because your experience and feelings matter.